wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 * Executing all commands as a superuser (e.g. `root`)
 * Access to `https://repo.wallarm.com` to download packages.
 Ensure the access is not blocked by a firewall
 * Access to `https://us1.api.wallarm.com` if working with US Wallarm Cloud or to `https://api.wallarm.com` if working with EU Wallarm Cloud.
 If access can be configured only via the proxy server, then use the [instructions][configure-proxy-balancer-instr]
-* Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [allowlisted, denylisted, or graylisted](../user-guides/ip-lists/overview.md) countries, regions or data centers
+* Access to the IP addresses of Google Cloud Storage listed within the [link](https://www.gstatic.com/ipranges/goog.json).
+When you [allowlist, denylist, or graylist](../user-guides/ip-lists/overview.md) entire countries, regions, or data centers instead of individual IP addresses, the Wallarm node retrieves precise IP addresses related to the entries in the IP lists from the aggregated database hosted on Google Storage
 * Installed text editor **vim**, **nano**, or any other.
 In the instruction, **vim** is used

 ## All-in-one automatic installation